KSP-KOS/KSLib/doc/lib_navigation.md

   * Returns a unit vector along the line joining descending and ascending node, pointed towards the ascending node.

 ### localVertical
+args:
+  * ves: `Orbitable` defaults to `ship`

 returns:
   * `Vector`

 description:
-  * Returns a vector pointing directly away from the current body at current position.
+  * Returns a vector pointing directly away from the body of ves at ves' position.

-### targetTangent
-returns:
-  * `Vector`

-description:
-  * Returns a unit vector in the direction of target's orbital velocity.
-Assumes target is set.

-### targetBinormal
-returns:
-  * `Vector`

-description:
-  * Returns a unit vector in the direction of target's orbital angular momentum.
-Assumes target is set.

-### targetNormal
-returns:
-  * `Vector`

-description:
-  * Returns a unit vector perpendicular to both targetTangent and targetBinormal.
-Assumes target is set.

-### targetLAN
-returns:
-  * `Vector`

-description:
-  * Returns a unit vector along the line joining the target's descending and ascending node, pointed towards the ascending node.
-Assumes target is set.

 ### angleToBodyAscendingNode
+args:
+  * ves: `Orbitable` defaults to `ship`

 returns:
   * `Scalar`

 description:
-  * Returns the angle to the ascending node with respect to the current body's equator.
+  * Returns the angle to the ascending node of ves with respect to the ves' body's equator.

 ### angleToBodyDescendingNode
+args:
+  * ves: `Orbitable` defaults to `ship`

 returns:
   * `Scalar`

 description:
-  * Returns the angle to the descending node with respect to the current body's equator.
+  * Returns the angle to the descending node of ves with respect to the ves' body's equator.

 ### angleToRelativeAscendingNode
 args: